-- However except so far as the UK Parliament amends the Equality Act after 2020, in the interests of legal certainty the UK courts after 2020 must generally still follow the Framework Employment Directive and decisions of the EU Court of Justice which were made before the end of 2020: below Supremacy of EU law and Pre-2021 EU case law will normally still apply.
+- However except so far as Parliament amends the Equality Act after 2020, in the interests of legal certainty the UK courts after 2020 must generally still follow the Framework Employment Directive and decisions of the EU Court of Justice made before the end of 2020.
+Below Supremacy of EU law and Pre-2021 EU case law will normally still apply.

-- It seems UK courts will be bound to follow pre-2021 decisions of UK courts on EU law to the same extent as now, except so far as the relevant UK law has been amended after 2020.
+- It seems UK courts are bound to follow pre-2021 decisions of UK courts on EU law to the same extent as now, except so far as the UK statute has been amended after 2020.
 Below Pre-2021 EU case law will normally still apply.

-- UK courts are not bound by an EU Court decision made after 2020, but “may have regard to it”.
+- UK courts are not bound by an EU Court decision made after the end of 2020, but “may have regard to it”.
 Below EU Court decisions made after 2020.

 - The aim is to maximise certainty, so people know what the law is.

-- This page is my interpretation of the position, but it should be treated with particular caution as we do not yet have court decisions on the issues it discusses.
+- This page is my interpretation of the position.
+It should be treated with particular caution as we do not yet have court decisions on the issues it discusses.

 Supremacy of EU law until UK modifies its laws